City Council Campaign

 Our work started with a communications and political landscape audit.

-I reviewed demographic data and public opinion research and spoke with campaign leaders who had done extensive canvassing to craft a messaging plan.
+I reviewed demographic data, public opinion research, and qualitative data from campaign leaders who had done extensive canvassing to craft a messaging plan.

 Key strategies included: